brantburnett/btburnett.com/_posts/2016-09-05-couchbase-server-and-windows-10-anniversary-edition-problems.md

 Recently, I ran into some problems with my Couchbase Server 4.5 installation on my Windows 10 development box.
 The memcached process would crash over and over again with an error code 255.

-After doing some research (and getting some assistance, thanks [@ingenthr](https://twitter.com/ingenthr)), I determined it&#8217;s a known bug in Couchbase Server introduced by the recent release of Windows 10 Anniversary Edition.
+After doing some research (and getting some assistance, thanks [@ingenthr](https://twitter.com/ingenthr)), I determined it's a known bug in Couchbase Server introduced by the recent release of Windows 10 Anniversary Edition.
 Apparently, Couchbase Server uses a third party library which incorrectly uses some private Windows APIs for memory allocation.
 The Windows 10 Anniversary Edition update removed these API calls, causing the crashes.
 The bug report is filed with Couchbase as [MB-20519](https://issues.couchbase.com/browse/MB-20519).

 ## The Workaround

 The only known direct workaround is to uninstall the Windows 10 Anniversary Update.
-Personally, I don&#8217;t find this to be a very good solution.
-Additionally, based on the bug report, I&#8217;m not optimistic about a quick fix from Couchbase.
-It seems like there&#8217;s a lot of work involved, and it understandably isn&#8217;t urgent because Windows is only supported for development, not production.
+Personally, I don't find this to be a very good solution.
+Additionally, based on the bug report, I'm not optimistic about a quick fix from Couchbase.
+It seems like there's a lot of work involved, and it understandably isn't urgent because Windows is only supported for development, not production.

 I decided instead to play with Docker, and I was very pleasantly surprised at how easy it was to use Docker to get Couchbase Server running on a Windows box.
 It only took me a few minutes.

-1. Be sure that Hyper-V is installed on your machine via &#8220;Turn Windows features on or off&#8221; in Control Panel
+1. Be sure that Hyper-V is installed on your machine via "Turn Windows features on or off" in Control Panel
 2. Install [Docker for Windows](https://docs.docker.com/docker-for-windows/) (I used the Stable Channel)
 3. Start Docker (I did this as the last step of the installation)
 4. Right click the Docker icon in your system tray (next to the clock), and open Settings.
 Go to Shared Drives, and share your C drive.
 This will require your WIndows password.